kuagrawaa/applicationInsights-java-codeless/README.md

 # applicationInsights-java-codeless
-It just helps you with demo application Jar and Steps to use it with app insight
+It just helps you with demo java application Jars and Steps to use it with app insight